maverick069/verifiable-voting/README.md

 - Diagrams are vector stroke-only for mobile compatibility; avoid fills.
 - Optional PV/hand-crank SKUs for power-scarce areas; default omits for cost/simplicity.
 - Change Log: See Appendix AB in PDF for version history.

-If this draft works, copy-paste into your repo's README.md.
-Need tweaks, code prototypes, or deeper analysis (e.g., crypto sims)?
-Let me know!